 If you don't comply with the conditions of your licence, or don't hold the correct licence for a home you are renting out, you will face enforcement from the Council.
 This could include a financial penalty notice of up to £30,000 or an unlimited fine from the court.

 How much does a licence cost?

 The licence fees are outlined on this page.
-They cover a five year period from the date the licence is issued.
+They cover up to a 5 year period from the date the licence is issued.

 Landlords who have demonstrated that they are able to professionally manage homes through a recognised accreditation scheme like the London Landlord Accreditation Scheme will receive a discount of £75.

 Type of licence

 Reduced fee accredited landlords

 This applies to houses in multiple occupation (HMOs) occupied by five or more people, making up two or more households

 This applies to all privately rented properties occupied by three or four people making up two or more households, regardless of the number of storeys in the property

 This applies to all privately rented properties occupied by a single person, two people or single household in the Brownswood, Cazenove and Stoke Newington wards